WomUUn’s Retreat

 Will there be music?
 Should I bring an instrument?

 Yes, and yes!
-If you play a musical instrument that you can bring with you, please do so – we want YOU to join our merry band of music-makers at the Retreat!
+If you play a musical instrument that you can bring with you, please do so – we want YOU to join our merry band of music-makers at the retreat!
 No auditions, no pressure — just pure, carefree fun.
 We have several attendees who are passionate about facilitating a communal music experience.
+Please email womuunsretreat@uuaa.org if you would like to contribute to the music at the retreat.

 What do I do if someone is being rude and/or not following our UU principles?
 Who would I talk to?